Clubs & Activities

 Fall production (December); Spring production (April) Theater Club will support the fall production of the Theater class.
 In the spring, Theater Club will mount its own production.
 We will study great works in order to deepen our performances.
 We will focus on delivery, stage presence, and working toward a common goal.
 In the months of March and April we will meet daily.

 What do Daisys do?
 Everything—from planting a garden to putting on a skit to proudly adding that first petal to their vest—sparkles with that "first time ever" newness!
 Along the way, they’ll use their Daisy exuberance to help others—and they’ll never forget how that feels.
 Every Daisy meeting is an adventure filled with giggles, energy, and excitement!

 Members of the soccer club will cultivate a better understanding and appreciation for “The Beautiful Game”.
 They will learn proper technique on the ball for dribbling, passing, and shooting.
 Points of strategy will also be presented, such as positioning on the field and passing sequences.
 Activities will include a mix of drills, possession games, and scrimmages.

 Frisbee Club (6-12)

 Ultimate frisbee is a team sport that equalizes the playing field between boys and girls, high school and middle school, experienced and novice.
 In addition, it is the only major sport that does not use referees and teaches the players to self-govern

 Junior Archers (K-6)

 Jr Archer Club is for our Grammar students (K-6th) to get involved with our school's athletic program.
-They will support our athletes by making posters and banners for the gym, and advertising around campus.
-They will lead the student section at home games with cheers and chants from their special seats and learn about Archers sports from student athletes.
+They will support our athletes by making posters and banners advertising athletic events.
+They will sit in the student section at home games assisting the Spirit Crew with cheers and chants.
+They will also learn about Archers sports from our student athletes.

 © 2017 ResponsiveEd.